 ⏱Make ahead of time

-You can prepare the creamy mushroom mixture and green beans in a casserole dish, cover and refrigerate the night before and then prepare the crispy onions the morning of.
-Warm up the casserole in the oven at 350 degrees Fahrenheit for about 25-30 minutes and then top with onions!
-I would wait to put the onions on the casserole until ready to serve just so that they stay crispy and don't get soggy!
+Warm up the casserole in the oven at 350 degrees Fahrenheit for about 25 to 30 minutes, then top with the crispy onions!
+I would wait to put the onions on the casserole until ready to serve just so they stay crispy and don't get soggy!

-Dairy and Gluten-Free Pumpkin Pie
+- Dairy and Gluten-Free Pumpkin Pie

-Creamy Dairy-Free Mashed Potatoes
+- Creamy Dairy-Free Mashed Potatoes

 📖 Recipe